-The taking of Le Mans and the flight of Henry II from the History of William the Marshal
+The capture of Le Mans and the flight of Henry II

 The following section details the French capture of Le Mans in 1189.
 War had broken out between Henry II against his son Richard and Philip Augustus, King of France.
 Henry had gathered his forces, including William, at Le Mans, while Richard and Philip were capturing castles in the area.
 They decided to make a secret march against Le Mans, in hopes of catching the English King unprepared.
-This engagement would be the last for Henry II, as after his flight from the city he died, leaving the crown to Richard.
-For the original French text, click here.
+This engagement would be the last for Henry II, as after his flight from the city he died, leaving the crown to Richard (the Lionheart):

 The King of England, there in Le Mans,